Magnetic field: Magnetic vector potential

 The vector potential, A given by this form may be interpreted as a generalized potential momentum per unit charge just as φ is interpreted as a generalized potential energy per unit charge.
 There are multiple choices one can make for the potential fields that satisfy the above condition.
 However, the choice of potentials is represented by its respective gauge condition.

-Maxwell's equations when expressed in terms of the potentials in Lorenz gauge can be cast into a form that agrees with special relativity.
-In relativity, A together with φ forms a four-potential regardless of the gauge condition, analogous to the four-momentum that combines the momentum and energy of a particle.
-Using the four potential instead of the electromagnetic tensor has the advantage of being much simpler—and it can be easily modified to work with quantum mechanics.
+Maxwell's equations when expressed in terms of the potentials can be cast into a form that explicitly agrees with special relativity.
+Together, A and φ form the four-potential.
+Using the four potential instead of electric and magnetic fields is much simpler—and it can be easily adapted to work with quantum mechanics.

-Propagation of Electric and Magnetic fields

-Special theory of relativity imposes the condition for events related by cause and effect to be time-like separated, that is that causal efficacy propagates no faster than light.
-Maxwell's equations for electromagnetism are found to be in favor of this as electric and magnetic disturbances are found to travel at the speed of light in space.
-Electric and magnetic fields from classical electrodynamics obey the principle of locality in physics and are expressed in terms of retarded time or the time at which the cause of a measured field originated given that the influence of field travelled at speed of light.
-The retarded time for a point particle is given as solution of:
+Magnetic and electric fields are different aspects of the same phenomenon